-- pain or discomfort from symptoms
+- cope with pain or discomfort from your symptoms

-- increased financial pressures
+- manage increased financial pressures

-- feelings of frustration, confusion, or isolation
+- cope with feelings of frustration, confusion, or isolation

 Experiment with different ways of managing stress and painful emotions.
 When you find a technique that works, incorporate it into your daily or weekly routine.
 Some ideas include: